General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- What number of leaders has the Conservative Occasion had within the 21st Century?
+- What number of leaders has the Conservative Social gathering had within the 21st Century?

 - In 1952 Albert Einstein was provided the Presidency of which nation?